 Different Types of Term Life Insurance

-These level term life insurance policies offer coverage at a fixed premium for a set period of time.
-Upon expiration of the term, the premiums for the coverage will typically skyrocket, so that the policy will not longer be practical to maintain and a new term policy may be needed.
+These level term policies offer coverage at a fixed premium for a specific period.
+However, after the term expires, the premiums for the coverage typically increase significantly, making the policy impractical to maintain.
+In such cases, it’s advisable to purchase a new term policy.

-Convertible term life insurance allows the temporary term policy to be converted to a permanent life insurance policy if elected within the policy period.
+Convertible term life insurance allows the policyholder to convert their temporary term policy into a permanent life insurance policy during the policy period if they choose to do so.

 2 Types of Permanent Life Insurance